 Let's face it, consumers love simplicity.
 Plastic milk bottles can leak from the lid when squeezed.
 We've probably all suffered a leaky plastic bottle from time to time.

-Whereas a glass bottle retains the same shape and won’t leak when crushed at the bottom of a supermarket bag under heavier items.
-They’re also more robust and sturdy to hold, of course, you do need to keep them upright.
+Whereas a glass bottle retains the same shape and won't leak when crushed at the bottom of a supermarket bag under heavier items.
+Glass products are also more robust and sturdy to hold, of course, you do need to keep them upright.

 We all know just how flexible plastic bottles are.
 While glass is undoubtedly strong and has the ability to safely store content, it is also fragile.
-Any kind of impact can cause the glass to break and this instantly means that it is useless.
-What’s more, it means that the contents will also go to waste.
+Any kind of impact can cause the glass to break, which instantly means that it is useless.
+What's more, it means that the contents will also go to waste.

 Glass is also susceptible to sharp changes in temperature.
 Therefore, a glass milk bottle left on a doorstep can shatter once it is met with warm temperatures.

 When we compared to the thin plastic milk bottles we have become accustomed to, there is no doubt glass is heavier.
 As a result, its weight adds to the cost of transportation.
 Also, it means that consumers will have to the price as well as the environment due to the emissions from transporting the bottles.

 In this respect, alternative containers such as cardboard or even plastic are a more favorable option.
 In some instances, manufacturers have attempted to use thinner glass.
 However, this brings with it a range of other issues.

-A simple accident can cause the glass to shatter and break.
+A simple accident can cause the glass to shatter into sharp shards and break.
 This makes it more dangerous than plastic.
-With shattered glass comes the risk of cuts and what’s more, the broken pieces can also find their way into other bottles if damaged during the manufacturing process.
+With shattered glass comes the risk of cuts, and what's more, the broken pieces can also find their way into other bottles if damaged during the manufacturing process.

 At any time during the entire process, from manufacturing bottles to filling them to transporting them and even handling by consumers, the glass can pose a safety risk.